ndegreef/execpgm/Tools/zos-test-tools/src/README.md

 # Index

-As per good habit the $INDEX file contains an inventory of the things in here
+The good habit of the $INDEX file is in git replaced by the (this) README.md and contains an inventory of the things in here

 **.profile (sample)** - a sample for your z/OS Unix .profile containing a.o.
 - python